nolanlawson/sugar-pouch/README.md

 #### createIndex(indexSpec [, options] [, callback])

-Create a new index (i.e. a design doc with a view) using the given specification, or do nothing if the index already exists.
+Create a new index using the given specification, or do nothing if the index already exists.
 Indexes are defined based on the field in the document you'd like to index.
 Some examples:

 ```js
 pouch.createIndex('name'); // index on doc.name